paddysplace/paddysblog-v3/_drafts/discworld-cake-tuesday.md

 ![](https://res.cloudinary.com/paddysplace/image/upload/v1627983722/2004_0324Image0066_yc04bf.jpg)

 The picture quality may not be the best.
 I might try and dig out some better photos if they exist.

-There are other Discworld cakes which will appear along the way.
+There are other Discworld cakes that will appear along the way.

 The original post for this cake can be found here.